codeface-io/SwiftObserver/README.md

 let numberValue = weakNumber.observable?.value
 ~~~

-Since the wrapped `observable` might die, `Weak` has to buffer, and therefore **duplicate**, the value of `latestUpdate`.
+Since the wrapped `observable` might die, `Weak` has to buffer, and therefore **duplicate**, the value of `latestMessage`.
 This is a necessary price for holding an `Observable` weakly while using it all the same.

 # Specific Patterns